 A small (free) museum sits nearby.
 Some guy in costume with a musket tells the story of the battle for onlookers, who can ask questions about what happened.

-Visiting Bunker Hill
+Visiting Bunker Hill Monument in Boston

 Bunker Hill is an essential part of a Revolutionary War road trip, along with the Boston Harbor, Valley Forge, and Saratoga National Historical Park.